chomupashchuk/delete-file-home-assistant/README.md

 ## Integration installation
-In `/config` folder create `custom_components` folder and load source file in it.
+In `/config` folder create `custom_components` folder and load source files folder `delete` in it.
 In 'configuration.yaml' include:
 ```
 delete:
 ```